raspberrypilearning/tree-life-simulator/en/step_6.md

 else
 + set [CO2 absorbed v] to (0)
 + say [The trees have gone!
-Our planet is in danger] for (2) seconds end
+Our planet is in danger] for (2) seconds
++ stop [all v]
+end
 ```

 --- /task ---

+Scientists use their observations to give warnings if levels are looking dangerous.
+Add an alert so that the **Maya** sprite warns if there are not many trees left in the forest.

 --- task ---